design-automation/mobius-mooc-generator/README.md

 ~~~~~~~~~~~~~~~~~~~~~

 The `__CONSTS__.py` file specifies a set of global that you can set for your context.

-Two important global constants:
-- ./in/MOOC1 is the source folder where the script will read from
-- ./out/MOOC1 is the destination folder where the script will write to

 **WARNING: any existing contents in the output folder (i.e. in this case `./out/MOOC1`) will be deleted.**